johnwickerson/HSV/README.md

 * All coursework is due at 15:00 on Friday 12 December 2025 (the last day of Autumn term).

-* The Isabelle coursework for 2025 is not yet available, and is expected to be released around 23 October.
+* The Isabelle coursework for 2025 is now available.

 * The Dafny coursework for 2025 is not yet available, and is expected to be released by early November.